mugberto/exchange-rates-in-rwf/README.md

 # EXCHANGE RATES IN RWANDA

 A scraper app that extracts exchange rates from Rwanda National Bank website (bnr.rw) Extracted data are saved in csv file and displayed in terminal.
+In fact, This app extracts data from 2 websites:
+1. bnr.rw : a list of exchange rates and currency codes
+2. pkgstore.datahub.io : a list of country names and currency codes It adds country name to the exchange rates list by matching currency codes

 ## Required installations
 This app requires the following packages to be installed on you system: